 To further academic excellence and to inspire intellectual curiosity, Ouachita Baptist University provides an Honors Program for selected students.
-Students selected to participate in the Honors Program may pursue 7 hours above their regular degree plan to explore subjects not offered through the regular curriculum.
-These explorations take place through a one-on-one directed study between an honors student and his or her chosen professor and through two small group seminars teams taught by two professors taking an interdisciplinary approach.
+Students selected to participate in the Honors Program will pursue 13 hours, seven of which are above their regular degree plan to explore subjects not offered through the regular curriculum and six in honors-designated CORE courses or six hours contracted with a professor.
 The Honors Program at Ouachita is named after Dr. Carl Goodson, who served the University as Professor of Religion from 1961 to 1968 and as Vice President for Academic Affairs from 1970 to 1982.